anqurvanillapy/capdist/README.md

 This is a project highly inspired by Paul Butcher's book [Seven Concurrency Models in Seven Weeks](https://pragprog.com/book/pb7con/seven-concurrency-models-in-seven-weeks) and implemented by multiple programming languages.
-It is pretty simple system, with its architecture shown in the following figure:
+It is a pretty simple system, with its architecture shown in the following figure:

 ![arch](arch.png)